KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/audio_wave.rst

 .. contents::

-This is the MLT filter `audiowave <http://www.mltframework.org/bin/view/MLT/FilterAudiowave>`_
+This is the `Audiowave <https://www.mltframework.org/plugins/FilterAudiowave/>`_ MLT filter.

 In ver 17.04 this is found in the  :ref:`analysis_and_data` category of Effects.